felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 mirror for the first time!

 In addition to that, I learned how to get rid of bad habits by making them harder to do.
-I reduced my alcohol consumption and eat way less sugar than I used to simply because I decided that I will not buy sweets that go in my home.
+I reduced my alcohol consumption and now eat way less sugar than I used to simply because I decided that I will not buy sweets that go in my home.